yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 h5.
 Session Sharing Scenario
 {section}
 {column:width=40%}
-Have {{cacheManager.cacheSessionLocally = true}} when you would like multiple web application instances to share the same HTTP session.
+Have `cacheManager.cacheSessionLocally = true` when you would like multiple web application instances to share the same HTTP session.
 In this case your load balancer should be configured to support *non-sticky sessions* routing requests to a different web application based on some load-balancing algorithm.
 This will improve the performance of your application by avoiding reading the latest copy of the session from the remote space on each page load.
 {column}
 {column}
 {indent}!GRA:Images2^http-session-non-sticky.jpg!{indent}